Jgalda1/Micron-s-Influence-on-Syracuse-Property-Market/README.md

 Results

 It is important to note that the analysis included all of Onondaga County to allow for comparisons between cities and Syracuse.

-In conclusion, while the results provide some insights into the changes in residential property sales in Onondaga County between 2022 and 2023, further analysis is necessary to gain a more comprehensive understanding of the underlying trends and their potential causes.
-By conducting additional research on non-residential property prices and other relevant factors such as the COVID-19, policymakers and researchers can gain a better understanding of how the Micron site may impact the housing market in and chance of homeownership for renters in Syracuse.
+In conclusion, while the results provide some insights into the changes in residential property sales in Onondaga County between 2022 and 2023, further analysis is necessary to gain a more comprehensive understanding of change in residential property sales and how much they are influenced by the announcement of Micron.
+By conducting additional research on non-residential property prices and other relevant factors such as the COVID-19, policymakers and researchers can gain a better understanding of how the Micron site may impact the housing market and chance of homeownership for renters in Syracuse.